 For the most current course listings, please visit Prof. Esther Chua in the English Department or email firstname.lastname@example.org.

 For each student interested in The Master’s University in Italy Program, we will require a completed application and letters of recommendation, as listed on the application.
-The deadline for applications for Summer, 2018 is October 31st 2017.
-Likewise, applications for the following summers will have the same deadline of October 31st.
+The deadline for applications for Summer 2019 is October 31st, 2018.
+Likewise, applications for Summer 2020 will be due by October 31st, 2019.

 Because we receive many applications throughout the year, we recommend that students complete and submit their applications (and recommendation letters) as early as possible.
 When an application is received and processed, students will receive a confirmation email with further instructions and additional information.